Housing Element Update: 6th Cycle Element 2021-2029

 Every eight years, California law requires that all cities and counties update their plan to address housing needs for everyone in the community.
 Help Signal Hill come up with a plan to provide enough affordable housing options for our working families, seniors, and young professionals and to ensure children who grow up here can afford to remain in the community.

 If we don't get a new housing plan approved that provides housing options across all incomes, the City could be fined, lose State funding opportunities, lose the ability to issue permits and in the end lose local control over having a say where new housing should go.
-Please help us by completing this brief survey.
 The decisions that we make in the coming months will shape Signal Hill's future.
 Let's work together to make sure Signal Hill's housing plan is the best one for our city.

 Temporary Outdoor Areas for Restaurants and Businesses